mpounsett/operator-transfer/operator-transfer.md

 Signing Migration
 : Once the new (pre-published) DNSKEY records and DS_B are in the caches of validating clients the operators can swap signing duties; RRSIG_K_B and RRSIG_Z_B become the active signing keys.
-When the ganinig operator begins signing the zone, either they MUST strip the RRSIGs of the losing operator, or the losing operator MUST begin producing an unsigned zone.
+When the gaining operator begins signing the zone, either they MUST strip the RRSIGs of the losing operator, or the losing operator MUST begin producing an unsigned zone.
 The operators MUST wait at least the largest TTL of any RRSIG in the zone before moving on